Carl Lutz: Actions during the Second World War

 The Raoul Wallenberg-memorial at the Dohány Street Synagogue in Budapest.
 Lutz's name shows together with other heroes.

 Together with other diplomats of neutral countries, such as Raoul Wallenberg, appointed at the Swedish embassy, Carlos de Liz-Texeira Branquinho and Sampaio Garrido at the Portuguese Embassy, Angelo Rotta, the Apostolic nuncio of the Holy See; Angel Sanz Briz, the Spanish Minister, later followed by Giorgio Perlasca, an Italian businessman working at the Spanish embassy, and Friedrich Born, the Swiss delegate of the International Committee of the Red Cross, Lutz worked relentlessly for many months to prevent the planned deaths of innocent people.
 He and his colleagues dodged the actions of their German and Hungarian counterparts.
 Thanks to his diplomatic skills, Lutz succeeded in persuading Hungarian and Nazi German officials, among them Adolf Eichmann, to tolerate, at least in part, his formal protection of Hungarian Jews.
 Lutz's efforts to undermine the Nazi genocide were so bold and so extensive that, in November 1944, Proconsul Edmund Veesenmayer, the German representative in Hungary, asked permission to assassinate the Swiss Consul; Berlin never answered.

 The Swiss Minister, Maximilian Jaeger, supported Lutz until his departure at his government's orders as the Soviet Army approached in late 1944.
 In the last weeks before the Red Army took the city, Lutz was helped by Harald Feller, who took over responsibility of the Swiss legation after Jaeger's departure.
 Lutz's wife Gertrud ('Trudi') notably played a central supporting role during the whole period of her husband's activities in Budapest.

 After the Second World War

-Carl Lutz and his wife returned to Switzerland in January 1945 and divorced in 1946, and in 1949 he remarried, to Magda Csányi, who during the war had asked him to protect her and her daughter, Agnes.
+From 1945 to 1954 he was stationed in Berne and Zurich, Section for Foreign Interests of the Federal Political Department, and from 1952 to 1961 he was Consul General in Bregenz, Austria.
 He retired in 1961.

-From 1945 to 1954 he was stationed in Berne and Zurich, Section for Foreign Interests of the Federal Political Department, and from 1952 to 1961 he was Consul General in Bregenz, Austria.
+Personal life

+In 1935, Lutz married his first wife, Gertrud Fankhauser (1911–1995), who was a fellow employee at the Swiss consulate in St. Louis, Missouri.
+They did not have children and divorced in 1946.

+In 1949, he married secondly to Hungarian-born Maria Magdalena "Magda" Csányi Grausz (née Csányi), who during the war had asked him to protect her and her daughter.
+He ultimately adopted her daughter: